PzanettiD/Mondrian-Generative-Art/README.md

-# Teste
+# Project-Mondrian
-This is where I'll keep the code for my projects.
+This project I created is based on the works of Piet Mondrian.
+It was made on Processing, a Java-Based platform.